Valentin9003/Kubernetes-And-Docker/README.md

-# Kubernetes
+# Kubernetes and Docker
-Simple .NET 5 Application with Kubernetes and Docker
+.NET 5 Application with Kubernetes and Docker